itsubaki/quasar-mcp-server/README.md

 # quasar-mcp-server

-- An MCP server that runs OpenQASM 3.x code.
+- An MCP server that runs OpenQASM 3.x code

 ## Examples